Sharparam/clox/README.md

 Generate build files with [Meson][meson] and then build as you're used to.

-If you're on Linux with Ninja available:
+If you're on Linux with Meson installed:

 ```
-$ meson setup build
+$ ./build.sh
-$ meson compile -C build
 ```

-You can also build/compile by running `ninja -C build` after setting up with Meson.

 ## License